98th Composite Brigade (Bangladesh)

-The 98th Brigade, also known as "98 Composite Brigade", is the first composite brigade formation of the Bangladesh Army.
+98th Composite Brigade, also known as the "Jamuna Brigade", is the first composite brigade formation of the Bangladesh Army.

 History

 On June 23, 1998, Bangladeshi Prime Minister Sheikh Hasina inaugurated Bangabandhu Bridge over the Jamuna River in Tangail District and established the 98 Composite Brigade.

 On January 29, 2015, Sheikh Hasina inaugurated the Bangabandhu Cantonment near the Bangabandhu Bridge and opened the newly built headquarters of the 98 Composite Brigade Office Building, Mess Complex, family residences for the officers, JCOs and soldiers.